Higgs Decays at NLO in the SMEFT: Projected Sensitivities at Tera-Z

 it is sufficient to replace the OS mass with its expression in terms of the $\overline{\mathrm{MS}}$ mass and then expand to linear order in $\delta_q(\mu)$.

 Finally, as the input values for the $\overline{\mathrm{MS}}$ quark masses are usually defined at or around the mass scale, we must evolve them to the scale $\mu = \mhsm$ before obtaining the final result for the partial widths.
 This evolution depends on SMEFT coefficients, and so requires an implementation of the RGEs between $m_q$ and $\mu$.
 This is beyond the current scope of {\sc NEWiSH}, and so we cannot implement these in full generality.
-However, since this evolution is numerically important for these processes, we have evolved the Wilson coefficients appearing in $\delta_q(\mu)$ by using {\sc DsixTools}~\cite{Celis:2017hod,Fuentes-Martin:2020zaz} and the SM input masses with four-loop beta functions in {\sc RunDec}~\cite{Chetyrkin:2000yt,Herren:2017osy}, and hard-coded the result for the specific inputs defined in Sec.~\ref{sec:inputs}.
+However, since this evolution is numerically important for these processes, we have evolved the Wilson coefficients appearing in $\delta_q(\mu)$ by using {\sc DsixTools}~\cite{Celis:2017hod,Fuentes-Martin:2020zaz}, which includes the full one-loop anomalous dimension matrix in SMEFT, with both QCD and EW corrections.
+The SM input masses are evolved with four-loop QCD beta functions in {\sc RunDec}~\cite{Chetyrkin:2000yt,Herren:2017osy}, and hard-coded the result for the specific inputs defined in Sec.~\ref{sec:inputs}.
 Numerical results using these inputs are also in App.~\ref{sec:app_num}.